-A course in which students study the major English and American novelists of the period: Thackeray, Dickens, Trollope, Stowe, Hardy, Twain, Meredith, James, and Wharton.
-Prerequisite: ENG 215.
+A course in which students study the major English novelists and their European and American counterparts: Dickens, Elliot, Flaubert, Hawthorne, Twain, and Dostoevsky and Hardy.
+Prerequisite: ENG 202.

-ENG 220 Survey of American Literature (3 cr.)
+ENG 220 Survey of American Literature

-A course which surveys works of various American authors, from the 1830s to the present, such as Irving, Cooper, Emerson, Poe, Whitman, Melville, Dickinson, Chopin, Frost, Fizgerald, Faulkner, O'Neill.
+A course which surveys works of various American authors, from the 1830s to the present, such as Irving, Cooper, Poe, Whitman, Melville, Dickinson, John Dos Passos, Faulkner, Tennessee Williams and Toni Morrison.
+Along with these authors, a critical revisionist and populist history of the US will be read, Howard Zinn's A People's History, 1492-Present (2015).
 Prerequisite: ENG 205A.

-ENG 222 Modern Drama
+FNG 222 Modern Drama

-A course which offers a study of English, Irish, and American playwrights such as Wilde, Shaw, Synge, Yeats, Lady Gregory, Pinter, Becket and others.
+A course which offers a study of English, Irish, European, and American playwrights such as Wilde, Shaw, Synge, Chekhov, Brecht, Pirandello, Tennessee Williams, Samuel Beckett, Brian Friel and August Wilson.
 Prerequisite: ENG 213.